Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ### STEP 4 - Synchronous Redirection
 <p class="tip">This redirection only happens in Wechat pay's embedded browser and OnlineBank.
 For Alipay, it only happens in PC browser, not in Alipay app.</p>

-There is a sync and front-end payment result redirection sent from Latipay to merchant after the payment is done successfully.
+There is a sync and front-end payment result redirection sent from Latipay to merchant after the payment is done.

 ```
 Redirect merchant's return_url